Multimedia Technology Wiki: Component Description

 • When scaling and cropping are enabled at the same time, the size of the crop is required to be smaller than the size after scaling

 The ESP-New-JPEG component is hosted on Github.
-You can add this component to your project by entering the following command in the project.
+You can add this component to your project by entering the following command in your project.

 idf.py add-dependency “espressif/esp_new_jpeg”

-The test_app folder under the esp_new_jpeg folder contains a runnable test project, which shows the related API call process.
-Before using the ESP-New-JPEG component, it is recommended to refer to and debug this test project to familiarize yourself with the use of the API.
+The test_app folder under the esp_new_jpeg directory contains a runnable test project, which demonstrates the related API call process.
+Before using the ESP-New-JPEG component, it is recommended to refer to and debug this test project to familiarize yourself with the API usage.

 Q: Does ESP-New-JPEG support decoding progressive JPEG?